ktquez/vuepress-theme-ktquez/README.md

 }
 ```

-With the example above, you need to insert the images with the final `, w_XXX`, for example:
+With the example above, you need to insert the images with the final `,w_XXX`, for example:

 If your post is: `/posts/my-first-post.md`
 Your images should be in `public/images/posts/` and with the following sizes: